The-Bunker-Fans/SCP-Site-14/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/RMC-14/RMC-14/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!

 ## Building